 Sulfides and quartz are often filling fracturing and locally forming stockwork-like textures within the magnetite-rich silicified fragments.
-High-grade zones are copper-rich and reach up to 10-20 metres thick.
+High-grade zones are copper-rich and reach up to 10 m to 20 m thick.

-Fine-grained, porphyritic diorites occur intercalated with the brecciated, sulfide and magnetite-rich intervals.
+Intermediate Feldspar Porphyry dykes occur intercalated with the brecciated, sulfide and magnetite-rich intervals.